qgrail/obsidian-ai-assistant/README.md

 The current available features of this plugin are:

--   🤖 Text assistant with OpenQI GPT-4, GPT-3.5, GPT4-Vision, and Anthropic Claude Opus, Sonnet and Haiku.
+-   🤖 Text assistant with OpenAI GPTs and Anthropic Claude models,
 -   🖼 Image generation with DALL·E3 and DALL·E2,
 -   🗣 Speech to text with Whisper.

 ## Latest Updates

--   Claude models are now available.
+- Claude Sonnet 3.5 and GPT-4o are available.

 ## How to use